 “I was surprised at how nice people are here.
 Back home I had heard that people from the U.S are rude, but when I got here I felt the “Minnesota nice” happening around me.
 My instructors helped me and my other international teammates a lot.
 They are always giving us support and help.”

 He is working on his A.A. degree and plans to transfer to play soccer at a four-year university.
 “The A.A will help me to transfer there since I will have completed my generals.”
-Now in his second year at LSC, Almeida has found support from not only his instructors, but at the Intercultural Center, run by Jayce Mayberry, where international students meet all the time.
-“We consider Jayce like a dad to us.
-He helps us a lot.
-He is the guy who takes care of the internationals and makes us feel at home.”
+Now in his second year at LSC, Almeida has found support from not only his instructors, but from the tightly-knit group at the Intercultural Center.

 The Tutoring and Learning Center is another positive resource for Almeida.
 “In my first year here I was there every day in order to try to keep my GPA as high as possible.
 I am hoping to get a good scholarship when I transfer next fall to play soccer on the university level.
 My dream is to become a professional soccer player, but if it doesn’t work, I want to be a businessman and a get a business degree that I can use to be successful in life.”